Sour Cream and Herb Risotto

 - Heat the butter and olive oil in a large skillet over medium heat.

-- Add arborio rice to skillet and stir into the butter and oil for about thirty seconds.
+- Add arborio rice to skillet and stir into the butter and oil for about 30 seconds.

 - Add the remainder of the chicken broth to the skillet.
 Also sprinkle the seasoning mixture into the pan, mixing the seasonings in well.